-Emmy Award-winning play-by-play announcer Mike “Doc” Emrick joined NBC and NBCSN on a full-time basis in 2011, after serving as the television voice of the New Jersey Devils for the previous 18 seasons (21 overall), and is the lead play-by-play voice for NBC Sports Group’s NHL coverage.
-Now in his 39th year covering professional hockey, including 32 in the National Hockey League, Emrick has called more than 3,000 hockey games in his broadcast career.
+Four-time Emmy Award-winning play-by-play announcer Mike “Doc” Emrick joined NBC and NBCSN on a full-time basis in 2011, after serving as the television voice of the New Jersey Devils for the previous 18 seasons (21 overall), and is the lead play-by-play voice for NBC Sports Group’s NHL coverage.
+Now in his 40th year covering professional hockey, including 33 in the National Hockey League, Emrick has called more than 3,000 hockey games in his broadcast career.

 Emrick served as the lead announcer for NBC’s coverage of men’s and women’s ice hockey at the 2014 Sochi Olympics, marking his third Winter Olympics assignment for NBC Olympics.
 In addition to his regular duties during NBC’s coverage of the Winter Games, Emrick has also served as a water polo play-by-play announcer during the network’s coverage of the 2012 London Olympics and 2004 Athens Olympics.

-On December 12, 2011 Emrick was one of five individuals, and the first-ever broadcaster, inducted into the United States Hockey Hall of Fame.
-Emrick has also won three Emmy Awards for “best sports play-by-play personality” and seven New York region Emmy Awards for “on-camera achievement”.
+On December 12, 2011, Emrick was one of five individuals, and the first-ever broadcaster, inducted into the United States Hockey Hall of Fame.
+Emrick has also won four Emmy Awards for “best sports play-by-play personality,” including three consecutive Emmys in the category from 2014 to 2016, and seven New York region Emmy Awards for “on-camera achievement.”
 In 2008, Emrick received the Foster Hewitt Memorial Award, from the Hockey Hall of Fame, for his outstanding contributions as a hockey broadcaster.
 Emrick has also served on the selection committees for the Hockey Hall of Fame and U.S. Hockey Hall of Fame, and has been vice president of the NHL Broadcasters Association since 1985.

-Emrick has worked on 39 consecutive Stanley Cup Playoffs, 14 Stanley Cup Finals series, and ten NHL All-Star Games.
+Emrick has worked on 40 consecutive Stanley Cup Playoffs, 15 Stanley Cup Finals series, and 11 NHL All-Star Games.
 He previously served as the television voice of the Philadelphia Flyers, 1988-93, as well as a telecaster for PRISM-TV, 1980-83.
 Emrick has also called hockey games for CSTV, ESPN, and FOX, and also spent time as a radio broadcaster for more than 100 hockey games on WNBC/WFAN-AM, from 1983-88.

 In addition to his work on television and radio broadcasts, Emrick has contributed to NHL.com, and provided voice-overs for Hockey Week, NHL Power Week, the NHL’s Stanley Cup video, Sony NHL video games, and EA Sports video games.
 His other sports broadcasting credits include covering the NFL, NCAA men’s basketball, track and luge.